-And that’s just it.
-You see, a dog’s body must be able to produce its own special lactose-splitting enzyme.
-An enzyme known as lactase.
+A dog’s body must be able to produce a special lactose-splitting enzyme known as lactase.

 from Lactose Intolerance

-So, if you’ve ever noticed your dog tends to develop gas or loose stools after having milk, there’s a good chance she may be suffering from lactose intolerance.
+So, if you’ve ever noticed your dog tends to develop gas or loose stools after having milk, there’s a good chance your pet may be suffering from this condition.

-To be fair, I do have to mention (in rare cases) a dog can be allergic to the protein in milk1.
+Now to be fair, and in rare cases, a dog can be allergic to the protein in milk1.

 That’s because a dog’s reaction to lactose can be directly related to the “dose”.
 The higher the lactose content, the greater the likely response.

 Take a look at this table.
-Notice that certain fermented milk products contain only minimal amounts of lactose per serving.
+Notice how some milk products contain only a minimal amount of lactose per serving.